How to Apply

 - Role of student mentee in the project and contributions to the outcomes

 - Selection of student as a research mentee

 - Potential for student intellectual growth

 - Student interest and knowledge

-The review committee uses the Rubric for SHARE Applications to assess proposed projects.
+The review committee uses the Evaluation Rubric for SHARE Applications to assess proposed projects.
 Student and faculty applicants are encouraged to review the rubric as they draft and revise their application materials to ensure that they meet the criteria associated with strong proposals.